temerick/MASTERImpl/README.md

 ## Running

 Bullseye is currently built as a runnable jar.
 You should be able to run it with:
-> `java -Dconfig.file=webapp/target/classes/example/bullseye.conf -jar webapp/target/bullseye-webapp-0.0.1.war`
+> `java -Dconfig.file=webapp/target/classes/example/bullseye.conf -jar webapp/target/bullseye.war`
 By default, this will launch the bullseye on port 8081, and it can be accessed in a browser at [http://localhost:8081/bullseye].
-If you wish to run on a different port, the port can be specified as an additional argument at the end of the command above (for example, `java -jar bullseye-webapp-0.0.1.war 8080`).
+If you wish to run on a different port, the port can be specified as an additional argument at the end of the command above (for example, `java -jar bullseye.war 8080`).

 You can also deploy the war into your server of choice.
 We have tested with [tomcat](http://tomcat.apache.org/) versions 7(.0.59) and 8(.0.17).
 Additional documentation for such deployments, along with additional configuration documentation, will be available on the [wiki](https://github.com/OSERAF/MASTERImpl/wiki) soon.